DarronAtkinson/HawkECS-Swift/README.md

 ## Protocols
 ### HKType
- - A protocol providing are type property that return the DynamicType as a String
+ - Provides a type property that returns the DynamicType as a String

 ### HKUpdatable
-  - A protocol declaring one function: updateWithDeltaTime(seconds: )
+  - Declares one function: updateWithDeltaTime(seconds: )

 ### HKComponent
   - Conforms to HKType and HKUpdatable